MasterBin-IIAU/masterbin-iiau.github.io/_posts/2021-04-28-alpharefine.markdown

 code: https://github.com/MasterBin-IIAU/AlphaRefine#alpharefine
 ---

 We present Alpha-Refine, a flexible and accurate refinement module, which can significantly improve the base trackers’ box estimation quality.
 Alpha-Refine adopts a pixel-wise correlation, a corner prediction head, and an auxiliary mask head as the core components.
-Comprehensive experiments on TrackingNet, LaSOT, GOT-10K, and VOT2020 benchmarks with multiple base trackers show that our approach significantly improves the base tracker’s performance with little extra latency.
+Comprehensive experiments on diverse benchmarks with multiple base trackers show that our approach significantly improves the base tracker’s performance with little extra latency.